adeoti-ade/airline_delay/README.md

 ## Metric <a name="metric"></a>
-The metrics used to measure this project is the Precision-Recall ROC Curve.
-Precision-Recall is a useful measure of success of prediction when the classes are very imbalanced.
-In information retrieval, precision is a measure of result relevancy, while recall is a measure of how many truly relevant results are returned.

-The precision-recall curve shows the tradeoff between precision and recall for different threshold.
-A high area under the curve represents both high recall and high precision, where high precision relates to a low false positive rate, and high recall relates to a low false negative rate.
-High scores for both show that the classifier is returning accurate results (high precision), as well as returning a majority of all positive results (high recall).
+The metrics used to measure this project is the Average Precision Score .
+AP summarizes a precision-recall curve as the weighted mean of precisions achieved at each threshold, with the increase in recall from the previous threshold used as the weight

 # Analysis <a name="analysis"></a>